 Of all the accidents that occur in workplaces, those involving heavy machinery are most likely to result in major injuries and death.
 In the wake of such accidents, injured workers or the families of deceased workers can suffer severe financial losses in addition to physical and emotional trauma.
 However, workers' compensation is available to those who have been injured while on the job to deal with these losses.

 While your injury may match all criteria to qualify for workers' compensation, the process of receiving benefits is not as easy as you may think.
 To find success in your application, it is vital that you fully understand your rights as a worker.
-Through a free consultation with the NYC accident lawyers at Wingate, Russotti, Shapiro & Halperin, LLP, you can be better prepared for the process ahead.
+Through a free consultation with the NYC accident lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, you can be better prepared for the process ahead.
 We can be reached at (212) 986-7353.
 We have helped workers throughout New York find the compensation they need to cope with their losses.

 Heavy machines are found at construction sites and other workplaces involving manual labor, helping workers complete tasks they could not do on their own.
 When mistakes are made, these pieces of equipment can suddenly become serious dangers.
 Equipment like tractors, cranes, and dump trucks are not only tall and weigh several tons, they also are mobile.
 This means that these vehicles can topple over and land on workers, drop heavy objects that they were carrying, trap workers’ limbs in pivot points, or crash into other equipment.